Azure/azure-powershell/src/Network/Network/help/New-AzNetworkWatcherPacketCapture.md

 ### SetByLocation
 ```
 New-AzNetworkWatcherPacketCapture -Location <String> -PacketCaptureName <String>
- -TargetId <String> [-StorageAccountId <String>] [-StoragePath <String>]
+ -TargetVirtualMachineId <String> [-StorageAccountId <String>] [-StoragePath <String>]
  [-LocalFilePath <String>] [-BytesToCapturePerPacket <Int32>] [-TotalBytesPerSession <Int32>]
  [-TimeLimitInSeconds <Int32>] [-Filter <PSPacketCaptureFilter[]>] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The New-AzNetworkWatcherPacketCapture cmdlet creates a new packet capture resource and starts a packet capture session on a VM, a single or multiple instances of a VMSS.
+The New-AzNetworkWatcherPacketCapture cmdlet creates a new packet capture resource and starts a packet capture session on a VM.
 The length of the Packet Capture sessions can be configured via a time constraint or a size constraint.
 The amount of data captured for each packet can also be configured.
 Filters can be applied to a given packet capture session, allowing you to customize the type of packets captured.
 Filters can restrict packets on local and remote IP addresses & address ranges, local and remote ports & port ranges, and the session level protocol to be captured.
 Filters are composable, and multiple filters can be applied to provide you with granularity of capture.